csharp-moq4

 mock.Setup(x => x.GetValue()).Returns(5);

-With this, we have just made our ‘mock’ object that implements IMiClase, and it has a method DoSomething that when called with the parameter ‘something’ returns true.
+With this, we have just made our ‘mock’ object that implements IMiClase, and which has a DoSomething method that, when called with the parameter ‘something’, returns true.

 Now we can use this object in our Tests, without having a “Real” object that implements IMiClase, but something that simulates it (a Mock).